 Earlier, especially in the 70’s and early 80’s few books were printed, and there were fewer authors.
 It was also difficult to buy books due to its unfriendly price tag.
-To overcome this hurdle, most readers built a mini library which was exploited innovatively.
-Owners of these personal libraries either exchanged literary works with friends and relatives or reread interesting ones.
+To overcome this hurdle many readers built their own mini libraries over a period of time.
+Owners of these personal libraries either exchanged books with friends and relatives or re-read interesting ones.
 These private libraries flourished in every neighborhood.
 Interestingly, some of them transformed into commercial entities especially those which had a large collection of books.

 Then there are readers who swear by God that every time they reread one of their cherished books they gained a newer insight into the author’s writing style, story and characterization.
 Of course, most of them believe that it is age related thing.
 For example, some of the classic literature which forms a part of school / college curriculum is way beyond the understanding of young minds.
 However, a decade down the line, the same books depict a different tale.
 As one reader pointed out that it was all about a matured mindset which develops with age.